DATE: August 1, 2014

 Final examinations for first semester courses are scheduled by the Registrar for December 16-20.
 Final exams for year courses and second semester classes are scheduled for May 5-9.
 When an instructor tests all members of a class simultaneously, he or she must do so at the time and place announced by the Registrar; any exceptions must be approved by Associate Provost Thomas.
 Final examinations in semester courses are normally two hours in length, but may be up to three hours long if so indicated in the course syllabus.

 GRACE PERIODS ‑ To ensure that students have adequate time, free from extraordinary pressures, to prepare for final examinations, and that students may have vacations free from substantial additional assignments, the College provides Grace Periods during the year.
 During these Grace Periods, instructors may not require work of any scale beyond that necessary for normal daily participation in classes, seminars and laboratories.
 When instructors believe that a particular course requires violation of the pattern required by grace periods, they may require work that conflicts with a grace period (such as a term paper) but they must inform the class of these assignments at the beginning of the course in the syllabus.
+Final exams may not be scheduled during Grace Periods.
 The Grace Periods are seven calendar days before the beginning of the final examination period (last week of class) in each semester and two days following each vacation except Thanksgiving.
 Students and faculty with questions concerning Grace Periods should contact Associate Provost Thomas.
-Dates of Grace Periods for the current academic year are December 9-15; January 13-14; March 17-18; and April 28-May 4.
+Dates of Grace Periods for the current academic year are December 8-14; January 12-13; March 16-17; and April 22-May 3.

 GRADE REPORTS ‑ Faculty may enter grades into the campus database via the web or they may deliver their grades to the Registrar's Office for entry by the Registrar's staff.
 Instructions for direct entry of grades are provided by the Registrar, or can be found on the web at the Registrar's site (registrar.kenyon.edu).
 It is important that these deadlines be honored by all faculty:

-HOURS FOR ACADEMIC BUILDINGS ‑ Academic buildings at Kenyon are open during the academic year from 6:00 a.m. to midnight.
-They are not open, and will not be opened, for the submission of student work between midnight and 6:00 a.m.
+HOURS FOR ACADEMIC BUILDINGS ‑ Academic buildings at Kenyon are open during the academic year from 7:00 AM to 8:00 pm for everyone.
+Between 8:00pm and midnight, ID cards will be necessary to enter the academic buildings.
+Academic buildings are not open, and will not be opened, for the submission of student work between midnight and 7:00 AM.

 OFFICE HOURS - Full time instructors are expected to maintain open office hours five hours per week, typically one hour per day.
 Part-time faculty may pro-rate their hours based on this standard.
 Office hours should be posted on your door and entered on the web through Personal Access page, accessible via the Registrar’s webpage.